u3a

 Further Information:

-Members of the group are encouraged in their bird identification skills, with information about useful websites and apps (e.g. Merlin) being shared.
+Members of the group are encouraged in their bird identification skills, with information about useful websites and phone apps (e.g. Merlin) being shared.
 We are becoming more familiar with habitats and where to look for particular species.
 Before each trip members are encouraged to research some facts about a particular species we are likely to see, based on recent sightings in the area.
 One way to improve our general knowledge as we go along!

 If you are interested in joining us, don’t feel you need to be an expert!
 We are all learning from each other and it’s just great to be outdoors appreciating all of nature with like minded people.
 While our focus is on the birds, we also enjoy looking at trees, flowers, animals and whatever we might come across.
 Some of us have become interested in learning more about butterflies, dragonflies and fungi for example.